Welcome to Year 4!

 The Year 4 team

 Class 9 and 10 pupils work together as a cohort.
 Class 9 is taught by Mrs Haslam and Class10 is taught by Mr Goff but both teachers work with the whole cohort!
 Mrs Baker, Mrs Vaughan and Mr Rogers also work with the Year 4 children to enhance the curriculum on Fridays.
-Mrs Rowe also supports pupils in the cohort.
+This half term, Miss Grigg and Miss Seabright have also taught in Year 4.
 In addition, Sports Coaches add their expertise to the team.
-We work together to make progress, enjoy learning and develop personal skills.
+Working efficiently together, we have achieved astonishing things!

 Can you see examples of: Motivation, Independence, Learning, Forward Thinking, Outstanding, Respect and Determination?

 Guided Reading takes place in Year 4 on a Monday morning.
 All children need their reading book and diary with them on this day.
-Year 4 pupils develop and master key reading skills such as predicting, making inferences about characters and summarising events.
-This half term, we also discussed phrases that interest the reader and themes within texts.
+Year 4 pupils develop and master key reading skills such as predicting, identifying interesting phrases, asking questions and summarising events.
+This half term, we have been making inferences about characters using words and phrases from our texts.
 Group discussions continue to help pupils make links between themes, authors and genres as well as developing comparison skills.
-Year 4s love reading!

 START Partnership Project with the Nottingham Contemporary

-Year 4 began their START project in conjunction with the Nottingham Contemporary with an inspirational visit to the ‘Still I Rise’ exhibition.
+Year 4 began their START project in conjunction with the Nottingham Contemporary with an inspirational visit to the ‘Still I Rise’ exhibition last half term.

-Following the Gallery visit, there will be two workshops in school with project artists who will develop ideas from the exhibition with the children.
-Milford pupils will then create their own art work.
+Following the Gallery visit, there were two workshops in school with project artists who will developed ideas from the exhibition with us.
+Milford pupils then ran away with ideas and methods the artists introduced…

 The project will end in an exhibition of the children’s work at the Nottingham Contemporary Gallery .The exhibition will take place on the weekend of 9th and 10th March but pupils will also visit the exhibition at the gallery with school on Thursday 7th March.